Do you usually have difficulty in getting safety meeting ideas? If you are facing this problem, this post hopefully can help you solve the problem.

 So, you can call them by ‘5 Minutes Safety Topics for Meeting’.

 - Safety around a modified pipe route or facility

 - Safety procedure for the modified process condition

-- Explanation of the root cause of latest incident
+- Explanation of the root cause of the latest incident

-- How to avoid a recent plant trouble or incident
+- How to avoid recent plant trouble or incident

 - New safety regulation explanation

-- Safety aspect of a new chemical packaging type
+- The safety aspect of a new chemical packaging type

 - Safeguarding and lockout-tag out